 Step-by-Step Brewing Instructions

 Instead of tap water, boil filtered water.
-The better the water tastes, the better your rose tea will taste.
-Boil some extra water to warm your teapot. - Warm up teapot.
+The better the water tastes, the better your rose tea will be.
+Boil some extra water to warm your teapot.

 Tea Sommelier’s Tips